CWE-147: Improper Neutralization of Input Terminators

 Improperly terminated comment or phrase allows commands.

-Developers should anticipate that terminators will be injected/removed/manipulated in the input vectors of their software system.
+Developers should anticipate that terminators will be injected/removed/manipulated in the input vectors of their product.
 Use an appropriate combination of denylists and allowlists to ensure only valid, expected and appropriate input is processed by the system.

 Strategy: Input Validation